-For a twist this Thanksgiving turn your sweet potato casserole into a Maple Pecan Sweet Potato Skillet Soufflé and it bakes it in a cast iron skillet.
-Like many sides and salads on Thanksgiving it is hard to tell if they are a dessert or a side.
+For a twist, this Thanksgiving, turn your sweet potato casserole into a Maple Pecan Sweet Potato Skillet Soufflé and it bakes it in a cast iron skillet.
+Like many dishes on Thanksgiving, it is hard to tell if they are a dessert or a side.

 - 3 pounds sweet potatoes peeled and cubed